vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 For installing PyTorch, you can start from a fresh docker image, e.g, `rocm/pytorch:rocm6.1.2_ubuntu20.04_py3.9_pytorch_staging`, `rocm/pytorch-nightly`.

 Alternatively, you can install PyTorch using PyTorch wheels.
-You can check PyTorch installation guild in PyTorch `Getting Started <https://pytorch.org/get-started/locally/>`_
+You can check PyTorch installation guide in PyTorch `Getting Started <https://pytorch.org/get-started/locally/>`_

 1. Install `Triton flash attention for ROCm <https://github.com/ROCm/triton>`_